 Additionally the school offers Bronze, Silver and Gold Duke of Edinburgh awards and, for Year 12 students, the opportunity to develop entrepreneurial skills by taking part in our annual, highly successful, Young Enterprise company as well as the fundraising Wings of Hope Achievement Award.

 During my time at the school, I have taken a number of excellent opportunities which I consider to have been pivotal in developing my organisation, teamwork, and self-confidence.
 These include representing the school in football and basketball teams as well as performing in several school concerts.
 Educational visits throughout the school and subject-focused groups help to support each student in fulfilling their academic potential.

-The Deputy Head Boys for this year are Harry Wager, Edward Preston-Bell, Tim Ansdell and Kiran Ruperalia.
-Together we are the Student’s representatives to Senior management, through both the School Council for the lower school and the Sixth Form Forum.
+The Deputy Head Students this year are Ben Price, Joe Massey, Elliot Nicholds, Funmi Sobamiwa and Jessica Abbott.
+Together with the Senior Prefects, we are the students’ representatives to the Senior Management team, working with the School Council and the Sixth Form Forum.

 This year I have chosen Calcutta Rescue Fund to be the Head Student’s charity.
 All of the money we raise will go towards providing medicine, health education and school support for children and adults living on the streets and in slums in Kolkata (formerly Calcutta), in India.
 The charity’s ethos of supporting people to have a brighter future echoes, in my mind, TWGSB’s emphasis on providing the skills and opportunities for pupils to succeed in their goals.